Kiran-Karadia/EEG-Spike-Detection/README.txt

 shared_functions - Code that is shared between the two methods 11500.mat - Index and Class for submission data

-Method1.py and Method2.py only use libraries available in Anaconda.
+Method1.py and Method2.py only use libraries available in the base Anaconda environment.
 No extra installtions are needed